 It is to be noted that WP 5D has started an email correspondence group that is expected to perform technical calculations and simulations towards the assessment of ZF beamforming on the radiated gain of IMT base stations.
 This group has the mandate of conducting discussions to achieve a common understanding on the impact of ZF beamforming from now until Oct 2024 WP 5D meeting.
 Therefore, to complement the work of WP 5D, 3GPP could advise how to calculate the BF weights.

 Proposal 2: AS WP 5D has started the process of technical calculations, it is best to advise them of how to calculate the BF weights only rather than the results as they would be scenario specific.
 A text on BF weights is included in section 3 of this contribution.
-This text could be sent in an LS to WP 5D
+This text could be sent in an LS to WP 5D.

 PA nonlinearity impacts and ACLR